The call was illegal. The lawsuit is free. The choice is yours.

 Threatening arrest or jail

 You cannot be arrested for an unpaid civil debt.
-Any threat of arrest, criminal prosecution, or jail time for not paying is explicitly illegal and a common violation.
+Any threat of arrest, criminal prosecution, or jail time for not paying is explicitly illegal.

 FDCPA § 807(4)